Pokey8680/Pokey8680/README.md

 ### 🌱 Goals
 - Exploring kernel development.
 - Contributing to more open-source projects.
--Trying to build ROMs for the Galaxy A54.
+- Trying to build ROMs for the Galaxy A54.

 ### 📫 Connect with Me!
 - [Telegram](https://t.me/Pokey8680)